 "When everyone is given the same opportunities and the same ability to share their voice.
-This means that sometimes you have to support particular people more than others to share their voice.
-To make it equal, you must provide an inclusive and equal environment.... even if providing support to one person and not to another sounds like it's unequal, but then if one of those people is disadvantaged and the other person isn't, it's actually an act of equality to give them a chance to participate in the same way as the other."
+This means that sometimes you must support particular people more than others to share their voice.
+To make it equal, you must provide an inclusive and equal environment.... even if providing support to one person and not to another sounds like it's unequal but then if one of those people is disadvantaged and the other person isn't, it's actually an act of equality to give them a chance to participate in the same way as the other."

-1.7 Involving people with disability
+1.6 Involve people with disability at every step